William Day

 • Greensill Bank v Zurich & Ors (Commercial Court, ongoing) – acting for Liberty Steel in a $400m credit insurance coverage dispute arising out of the collapse of Greensill Bank.

-• Bath Racecourse & Ors v Liberty Mutual Insurance Europe & Ors [2024] EWHC 124 (Comm) – acting for 16 racecourses in a £22m Covid-19 business interruption insurance claim.
-Appeal to be heard in January 2024 and second stage trial to be heard in May 2024.
+• Bath Racecourse & Ors v Liberty Mutual Insurance Europe & Ors [2025] EWCA Civ 153 and [2024] EWHC 124 (Comm) – acting for 16 racecourses in a £22m Covid-19 business interruption insurance claim.
+Second trial listed for May 2025.

-• London International Exhibition Centre plc v RSA & Ors [2023] EWHC 1481 (Comm) – acting for major London conference and exhibition centre in £16m Covid-19 business interruption insurance claim.
+• London International Exhibition Centre plc v RSA & Ors [2024] EWCA Civ 1026, [2025] Bus LR 366 and [2023] EWHC 1481 (Comm) – acting for major London conference and exhibition centre in £16m Covid-19 business interruption insurance claim.
 Appeal heard in June 2024.
+Second trial listed for January 2026.

-• Stonegate v MS Amlin & Ors [2022] EWHC 2548 (Comm) – acting for UK’s largest pub owner in expedited £1.1bn Covid-19 business interruption insurance test case.
-Settled shortly before hearing in the Court of Appeal.
+• Stonegate v MS Amlin & Ors [2022] EWHC 2548 (Comm), [2023] Lloyd’s Rep IR 672 – acting for UK’s largest pub owner in expedited £1.1bn Covid-19 business interruption insurance test case.
+Settled shortly before appeal.

 Before transferring to the bar, William was a specialist in banking and finance litigation, and financial services disputes as a solicitor at Allen & Overy.
 Since transferring to the bar, he has appeared for numerous banks including Deutsche Bank, RBS, NatWest, Lloyds, Barclays, Santander and HSBC in retail and commercial banking cases.
-He is also instructed by the Financial Conduct Authority on contentious financial services matters.

 Experience includes:

-• Fiesta Hotels and Resorts v Deutsche Bank [2024] EWHC 1340 (Comm) and [2024] EWHC 1340 (Comm) – acting Deutsche Bank in a €500m foreign exchange and interest rate derivatives dispute (settled before 10 week trial listed for 2025).
+• Fiesta Hotels and Resorts v Deutsche Bank [2024] EWHC 1340 (Comm) and [2024] EWHC 1340 (Comm) – acting Deutsche Bank in a €500m foreign exchange and interest rate derivatives dispute (settled before 10 week trial listed in 2025).

 • NMC Healthcare v Dubai Islamic Bank [2023] ADGMCFI 0017 and [2023] ADGMCFI 0020 – acting for Dubai Islamic Bank in a $400m Islamic financing dispute in the Abu Dhabi Global Markets Court arising from the NMC Healthcare fraud.